Lehman College: College Now

 The College Now program allows selected high school students to take college courses.
 The program is offered during the spring, summer and fall semesters and the courses are taught at the main Lehman campus.

 Freshman Year Initiative

 The Freshman Year Initiative is a program involving "blocks" of classes, similar to many high schools, which allows for new and first year students to get to know each other and become familiar with the college environment.
 All first-year students participate in the program, which promotes an interdisciplinary curriculum, faculty collaboration, and peer support.
 All students take mathematics and writing courses as well as a Freshman Seminar when they arrive to prepare them for the rest of their college courses.

+Research

+Mexican Studies Institute at CUNY

+The Mexican Studies Institute at CUNY includes faculty, students, staff, and community organizations focused on research, advocacy, and services related to Mexico and Mexicans in the U.S. Its goals are to create courses and programs across CUNY campuses, support Mexican and Mexican-American student success, host annual conferences and events on Mexican topics, and serve as a resource and hub for community-based organizations.
+The institute also provides internships, research assistantships, and service-learning opportunities for students with institutions serving New York City's Mexican population.

+Institute for Irish-American Studies

+The CUNY Institute for Irish-American Studies (IIAS): Located at Lehman College in the Bronx, New York, the IIAS is a research unit that supports scholars and students studying Irish and Irish American history, culture, and society.
+They offer public events, distance education courses, and publications.

+CUNY Institute for Health Equity

+The central aim of the City University of New York (CUNY) Institute for Health Equity (CIHE) is to coordinate research, teaching, service, and community engagement to eliminate health inequalities, reduce health disparities, and promote health.

 Athletics

 Lehman College teams participate as a member of the National Collegiate Athletic Association's Division III.
 The Lightning Bugs are a member of the City University of New York Athletic Conference (CUNYAC).
 Men's sports include baseball, basketball, cross country, soccer, swimming & diving, track & field, tennis and volleyball; while women's sports include basketball, cross country, soccer, softball, swimming & diving, tennis, track & field, volleyball, and cheerleading.

 In 2012–13, the Lightning Bugs won CUNYAC Championships in men's swimming and diving and women's outdoor track and field.
 The school produced two All-Americans in women's outdoor track: Tobi Alli (100 m) and Jasmine Springer (Triple Jump).